HolyCorn-Software/backend_dashboard/backend_dashboard-changes.md

 .

-Improved typing

-Updated standards of auto-dashboard options from faculty descriptors
+Improved typing, by adding backend_dashboard to the typed interface of faculties